gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 > For full methodological breakdowns and biological plausibility checks, see the
 > **[Technical Forensic Wiki](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/wiki)**.

+> The script reads the data directly from the Czech-FOI csv raw dataset (download link below).

 ---

 ## PART II: RMST Research & Methodological Comparisons